Sunol Water Temple

-Construction on the new Alameda Creek Watershed Center and Restoration of the Sunol Water Temple grounds began in summer 2020.
-Therefore the grounds around the Sunol Water Temple remain closed to the general public until the end of construction, currently scheduled for early 2023.
+Construction on the new Alameda Creek Watershed Center and Restoration of the Sunol Water Temple grounds began in summer 2020 and is ongoing.
+Therefore the grounds around the Sunol Water Temple remain closed to the general public until the end of construction, currently scheduled for late 2023.

 Please contact us at 628-215-0940 for questions.
 We apologize for any inconvenience this may cause.